Bacon Academy: History

 Bacon Academy celebrated its bicentennary in 2003, commencing the celebration with a special concert by the Bacon Academy Bands led by director Thomas Kessler.
 Other events included an all-class reunion, a golf tournament, and an open house at each of the buildings that ever had housed the Academy.

 Sports

 The Bacon Academy sports teams are members of the Eastern Connecticut Conference (ECC).

 The Bobcats have a rivalry with RHAM High School (Hebron, Connecticut) in football.
 The 2 schools play an annual football game on Thanksgiving Day that cumulates with the handing out of “The Rail”.
 “The Rail” is a piece of railroad track that symbolizes the Airline Rail that used to run between the towns of Colchester and Hebron.

 On March 17, 2012, the varsity girls basketball team won the Class L State Championship with a 38-34 victory over top-seeded E.O.
 Smith at Mohegan Sun Arena.
 Head coach Dave Shea, a 1952 Bacon Academy graduate, won his 660th career game (331 with the girls) at Bacon Academy.
 Also, the girls basketball team finished third in Connecticut in the final 2012 New Haven Register State Poll.

+On November 18, 2023, the varsity girls soccer team won their first Class M State Championship with a 2-1 victory over previously undefeated Suffield High School.
+The game was tied in regulation and through overtime, so it went to 3 rounds of penalty kicks.
+Elizabeth Glover, the Junior Goal Keeper for Bacon Academy, made the winning kick and was named MVP of the State Tournament.

+On March 15, 2025, the varsity girls basketball team won the Class M State Championship with a 39-25 victory over Windham High School at the Mohegan Sun Arena.
+Head Coach Kevin Fennel used a dominant 3-2 zone defense to frustrate Windham in the final and everyone else throughout the state tournament.
+The 2024-2025 team finished the season at 25-2 and used an 18 game winning streak to win the Eastern Connecticut Conference (ECC) Division II title, the ECC post Season Tournament Championship over Norwich Free Academy, and, finally, the State Championship.